 Holiday shoppers are looking online for great ideas and great deals.
 They don’t want to see your regular, everyday homepage while shopping for friends and family.

-If you want to get people into the holiday spirit and encourage them to buy from you, start by sprucing up your eCommerce store’s homepage with some holiday decor.
+If you want to get people into the holiday spirit and encourage them to buy from you, start by sprucing up your ecommerce business’s homepage with some holiday decor.

 - Festive colors and font styles